Stories

 Here, Carmen and Joshua stand in front of yuxwule’ or the Welcome Figure by Stz’uminus artist John Marston at Ladysmith Secondary School.

-For eight years, Carmen has been working on behalf of FortisBC to build relationships with Indigenous communities on Vancouver Island, engaging Nations with the work that takes place within their Territories and working to build greater understanding and meaningful connections.
+For 10 years, Carmen has been working on behalf of FortisBC to build relationships with Indigenous communities on Vancouver Island, engaging Nations with the work that takes place within their Territories and working to build greater understanding and meaningful connections.
 For her, building greater awareness is the foundation to stronger communities for everyone.

 “There’s an incredible amount of understanding and listening that needs to happen.
 Many Nations have great websites that explain their unique history and culture; it’s also a good way to better understand what’s important to each community.”